Loopring/DEX-API-V3/tpls/en/GLOSSARY.md

 The target token to trade.
 For example, in the LRC-ETH trading pair, LRC is referred to as the base token.

 ### Quote Token
 The token to quote price.
-For example, in the LRC-ETH trading pair, ETH is referred to as the base token.
+For example, in the LRC-ETH trading pair, ETH is referred to as the quote token.

 ### Size
 The quantity of the base token in an order or a fill.